 FLEX guides us in achieving business agility by focusing on reducing the cost of delay in delivering value.
 “Cost of delay” is what it costs an organization in lost revenue, lost opportunity, increased risks, customer respect, etc., due to a delay in realization of value.
 Cost of delay can be reduced by focusing the enterprise’s capacity on what will achieve the greatest value in the shortest amount of time.
 It can do this by allocating the organization’s capacity to these items of greatest value.
 This is the effectiveness aspect of the equation.
 It can also become more efficient by attending to, among other things, the workflow being used, the structure of the teams involved, the size of the items being worked on, the number of the items being worked on, the visibility of the work and the agreements among the people in the organization.
 How changes are introduced and the roles of leadership and management is also critical.

-The figure shows these as part of a typical workflow.
+Figure 1 shows these as part of a typical workflow.

 We must contextualize the solutions provided to the organization while providing a concrete starting point.
 This tailoring has two steps.
 An initial phase to get you started and a continuing phase for ongoing improvement.
 The path to success is guided by attending to your objectives, specific agreements you make with each other, and the practices you follow.
-These are built on a foundation of Lean-Agile principles, FLEX’s transformation philosophy and natural laws of product development.
+These are built on a foundation of Flow, Lean-Agile principles, FLEX’s transformation philosophy and natural laws of product development.

 These steps are illustrated in the figure, “The Components of FLEX.”

 FLEX can be used for any size organization.
 We call it an ‘enterprise’ transformation because FLEX addresses issues from the beginning of the value stream through deployment.
 The value stream can be thought of as all of the steps that your work goes through from the initial concept until the value is realized.